jingweio/DSF/README.md

 - the initializing methods for node positional embeddings $\sim$ {LapPE, RWPE}.

 ## Further analysis on Local Graph Frequency (not included in our published version)
-Upate (as of Feb 10, 2023): To quantify the diversity degree of our Local Graph Frequency across the graph, we propose a new metric called Diversity of Local Graph Frequency, and denote it as $\tau_n$ w.r.t. the $n^{\text{th}}$ eigenvector.
+Upate (as of Feb 10, 2023): To quantify the diversity of our Local Graph Frequency across the graph, we propose a new metric called Diversity of Local Graph Frequency, and denote it as $\tau_n$ w.r.t. the $n^{\text{th}}$ eigenvector.
 The definition is provided below.
 Further details about the Local Graph Frequency refer to our paper.

 <p align = "center">
 <img src=https://github.com/jingweio/DSF/blob/main/figures/divLGF.png width=70% />
 </p>

 For each network, we decompose its laplacian matrix, compute the Diversity of Local Graph Frequency, and visualize the distribution in Figure 2.
-To further demonstrate the most representative distribution of our Local Graph Frequency, we visualize the group of Local Graph Frequency with the closet diversity degree to the mean.
-The histgrams on multiple networks are drawed in Figure 3.
+In Figure 3, we visualize the group of Local Graph Frequency histograms with the closest diversity to the mean, demonstrating the most representative distribution of our Local Graph Frequency across multiple networks.

 <p align = "center">
 <img src = https://github.com/jingweio/DSF/blob/main/figures/staDis_distrib.png>
 </p>
 <p align = "left">
-Figure 2: Diversity of Local Graph Frequency across mutliple real-world graphs.
-Each number beside data name represents the averaged (across all eigenvectors) Diversity of Local Graph Frequency as computed in Definition 1. (a) Distributions of the diversity degrees of Local Graph Frequency, i.e., $\{\tau_n\}_{n=1}^{N}$, on different networks.
-Each column represents one graph. (b) Diversity degree of Local Graph Frequency, i.e., $\{\tau_n\}_{n=1}^{N}$, on different graphs.
-Each curve denotes one graph.
+Figure 2: Distributions of the Diversity of Local Graph Frequency ($\{\tau_n\}_{n=1}^{N}$) on different networks.
+Each number beside data name refers to the averaged values across all eigenvectors. (a) Each column represents one graph. (b) Each curve denotes one graph.
 The values are sorted in ascending order for better visualization.
 </p>

 <p align = "center">